Kutch district: Textile arts

 Kutchi embroidery is an evolving expression of the craft and textile traditions of the Rabaris, a nomadic tribe in Gujarat.
 Kutch embroidery is unique in the sense that a net is woven on a cloth using thread.
 The net is then filled in using the same thread by intricate interlocking stitches.
 The patterns are usually built around geometric shapes.
 This embroidery follows its own traditional design logic and juxtaposition of colours and motifs.
 The Rohanas tribals of Kutch specialise in skirt work.
 The Sodhas use a geometric style for their embroidery.
 The Garacia Jats are experts in tiny embroidery on the yoke, which intermingles with red, orange, blue and green threads.
 The Dhanetah Jats love embroidering broad pear-shaped mirrors using orange, black, yellow and red in chain stitch.
+Rogan art textile is a traditional fabric painting technique in the Kutch region of Gujarat, India, believed to be over 1,550 years old.
+It involves applying a thick paste made from castor oil and natural pigments onto cotton fabric using a metal rod to create intricate decorative designs.